-As part of the Legatum Institute's Salon Series, author and editor of 'Humanities' magazine, David Skinner, discussed his book 'The Story of Ain’t', which looks at the spread of American English in cultural history.
+As part of the Legatum Institute's Salon Series, author and editor of 'Humanities' magazine, David Skinner, will discuss his book 'The Story of Ain’t', which looks at the spread of American English in cultural history.

 The rise of the United States as a world power in the course of the twentieth century paralleled a remarkable phenomenon in cultural history - the spread of American English with its own distinctively rich idioms and vocabulary.
 From the end of the First World War onwards scholars, journalists and commentators in the United States discovered a new appreciation for the vigorously American use of English, and in the inter-war years colloquial American language became increasingly dominant in novels and films.
 But behind this development there was a striking anxiety among educated Americans about the correct use of English, and this self-consciousness was at odds with linguistic science which was moving away from language-as-rule and toward language-as-spoken.